Clinics & Services

-Most doctors in the practice carry out minor surgical procedures in the surgery.
+Some doctors in the practice carry out minor surgical procedures in the surgery.
 Patients must be seen by a doctor before arrangements are made.

 Influenza and Pneumococcal

 Influenza immunisations are offered to at-risk patients annually (late autumn).
 Patients of all ages with asthma, diabetes, heart disease or any chronic chest disease should consider an annual influenza vaccination.
-All patients over 65 years and patients who are pregnat are also advised to have influenza immunisation.
+All patients over 65 years and patients who are pregnant are also advised to have influenza immunisation.
 There is no need to wait for an invitation.
 Pneumococcal vaccination is also offered to patients over 65 years.
 This vaccine is only required once and gives lifetime protection.